Everest Safety & Fatality Statistics

 - The most useful planning insight: most climbers who die above Camp 4 on summit day die on the descent, not the ascent.

 Turning around from a summit attempt by 2pm — regardless of how close the summit appears — exists because most weather deterioration and oxygen emergencies happen on the descent, not the ascent.
-Violating the 2pm rule dramatically increases exposure time in the death zone during the most dangerous part of the day.
-On Everest, the summit is halfway — not the finish line.
+Generally, violating the 2pm rule dramatically increases exposure time in the death zone during the most dangerous part of the day.
+Specifically, on Everest, the summit is halfway — not the finish line.
+Climbers who push past 2pm risk running out of oxygen during descent, weather window collapse during descent, and the cascading exhaustion failures that account for most summit-day deaths.

 Oxygen Depletion and the Cost of Delays

-Most Everest climbers use supplemental oxygen at a flow rate of 2–4 L/min on summit day.
-A standard cylinder lasts 3–7 hours depending on flow rate.
-A 90-minute queue at the Hillary Step at 8,790m represents 25–50% of a cylinder’s remaining supply consumed while standing still.
-The table below shows the math:
+Most Everest climbers use supplemental oxygen at a flow rate of 2-4 L/min on summit day.
+Generally, a standard cylinder lasts 3-7 hours depending on flow rate.
+Specifically, a 90-minute queue at the Hillary Step at 8,790m represents 25-50% of a cylinder’s remaining supply consumed while standing still.
+The math below shows why bottleneck zones are independently lethal.

 | Flow Rate | Cylinder Duration | Impact of 90-Min Queue |